 The Office of Student Affairs provides several resources and services to students joining CNU from other countries.
 Some of these services include information about applying for a social security card, opening a U.S. bank account, assistance with how to obtain a California ID and driver's license.
 University Student Affairs complements these services with ensuring that the student and school meet international student visa standards and tracking compliance.
-International students are required to attend a special orientation session that will cover required policies and standards.
-The International Student Handbook provides information about the visa process, planning travel to the campus, local housing and utility companies, required personal identification assistance, and other important guidelines.
-The International Student Handbook and International Student Forms are located on the institution's website at https://www.cnsu.edu/PDFs/International_Student_Handbook.pdf
+International students are required to attend a special orientation about the visa process, planning travel to the campus, local housing and utility companies, required personal identification assistance, and other important guidelines.